Poro 34B and the Blessing of Multilinguality: Introduction

-We chose to specifically target the Finnish language, which is an interesting case for study as it is a Uralic language with no large close neighbours in its language family, necessitating more distant transfer than e.g.\ between English and another Germanic language.
+We chose to specifically target the Finnish language, which is an interesting case for study as it is a Uralic language with no large close neighbours in its language family, necessitating more distant transfer than, for example, between English and another Germanic language.
 While the language is natively spoken by under six million people, its resources are still sufficient to consider a monolingual training approach for larger generative models.
-In a recent study, \cite{luukkonen2023fingpt} combined several web crawls and curated sources of Finnish to create a dataset of approximately 40B tokens and introduced the monolingual FinGPT models, trained from scratch for 300B tokens (8 epochs).
-The largest of these models show signs of data limitations, with the 8B parameter model outperforming the 13B in benchmarks.
+In a recent study, \newcite{luukkonen2023fingpt} combined several web crawls and curated sources of Finnish to create a dataset of approximately 40B tokens and introduced the monolingual FinGPT models trained from scratch for 300B tokens.
+With approximately 8 epochs, the repetition of data is expected to show diminishing returns \citep{muennighoff2024scaling}, and the largest of these models show signs of data limitations, with the 8B parameter model outperforming the 13B in benchmarks.
 We believe it should be possible to overcome these limitations by applying the lessons listed above.
 While we cannot match language families, we train for four epochs over the Finnish data and augment it with both English and programming language data as well as an explicit cross-lingual signal from translation pairs.
 We pursue this approach to create Poro~34B, training a 34B parameter model for a total of 1T tokens -- 25 times more than the available Finnish data -- and evaluate the model in detail on Finnish, English, and programming language tasks.
 We find that the model not only achieves the goal of substantially advancing over the performance of existing Finnish models, but is also competitive in its class of open models on English and code as well as remarkably strong in translation tasks.